Welcome to the Transportation Department

 - Remain seated and out of the aisle at all times.

 - Limit objects that are brought on the bus to those that can be safely held on your lap.
-Always use a back pack for loose objects.
+Always use a backpack for loose objects.
+Athletic equipment must be secured in a bag or case so it can be safely transported on the student’s lap or on the floor between their legs with the student in physical control of the item.
 Do not bring or use any items on the bus that could affect the health, safety, or security of any passenger.
-Examples: scooters, skateboards, glass, and animals may not be transported on the bus.
+Examples include: scooters, skateboards, glass, animals, and large musical instruments.

 - Talk quietly on the bus.
-You must be silent when approaching and crossing any railroad track.
+You must be silent when approaching and crossing all railroad tracks.

-- There is no eating or drinking on any regular bus runs.
+- There is no eating or drinking allowed on regular bus runs.

 - Be courteous to fellow students, the driver, and the driver’s assistant.

-- IN AN EMERGENCY - Remain seated in the bus unless directed by the driver to do otherwise.
-Never leave or enter through the emergency door unless instructed by the driver.
+- In an Emergency – Remain seated in your assigned seat unless directed by the driver to do otherwise.
+Never leave or enter through the emergency door unless instructed to do so by the driver.

 Students who misbehave on the bus are also subject to disciplinary action at school, as specified in the Code of Conduct.